mushfikurr/fortnite-discord-bot/README.md

 ## Getting started
-Getting Raptor running on your machine requires `Python` and `Pipenv`.
+Using Raptor running on your machine requires `Python` and `Pipenv`.
 It will also require the generation of a Discord bot token, and a Fortnite Tracker API token.

 ### Prerequisities
 Install [Python](https://www.python.org/), to run .py files.